 An air fryer is a great method to reheat homemade donuts since it “revives” the dough and preserves all its flavors and aromas.
 You can use it to reheat both bare donuts, and the ones with a frozen topping and/or filling.

-We also recommend using the aluminum foil or damp paper towel technique to prevent the dough from drying out but also to bring back the moisture into the donuts.
+We also recommend using parchment paper to prevent the dough from drying out but also to bring back the moisture into the donuts.
 What’s more, if you’re reheating stale donuts, you may also want to sprinkle some oil on top.

 Here are the steps to reheat donuts in an air fryer: